-The resilient seated gate valve of ZECO is widely used and reliable in the water supply and drainage system of water supply company, sewage company, and various industries in big cities of China.
-Established in 1991, at that time we are the only gate valve manufacturers in china, and it is the Chinese market to introduce and the earliest development and production of cast iron gate valve manufacturers,and already known in the field of water gate valve production for more than decades, although the market of other China gate valves are very common and the price is low, but the durability and reliability, we believe that our deep research and development and rich production experience are the foundations why we are trusted gate valve supplier of our customers.
+The resilient seated water isolation gate valve of ZECO from China is widely used and reliable in the water supply and drainage system of water supply company, sewage company, and various industries in big cities of China.
+Established in 1991, at that time we are the only gate valve manufacturers in China, and it is the Chinese market to introduce and the earliest development and production of cast iron gate valve manufacturers, and already known in the field of water gate valve production for more than decades, although the market of other China gate valves are very common and the price is low, but the durability and reliability, we believe that our deep research and development and rich production experience are the foundations why we are trusted gate valve supplier of our customers.

 A gate valve is the most common valve for water supply systems.
 It represents a linear-motion isolation valve and has a function to stop or allow the flow.
 Gate valves got their name from the closure element sliding into the flow stream to provide shutoff and, therefore, acting like a gate.
 Gate valves are used to isolate specific areas of the water supply network during maintenance, repair works, new installations, as well as to reroute water flow throughout the pipeline.

 Gate valves are normally operated by a handwheel, a valve T-key (wrench), or an actuator.
 The wheel is attached to a valve stem and transfers rotational energy to it.
 During the gate valve opening, the rotation of the handwheel turns the threads of the gate stem into the gate and vice versa for closing.
 This energy moves the gate valve wedge downwards or upwards.
 In underground gate valve installations, an extension spindle is attached, which allows operation without direct access to the valve itself.